Elena Risteska discography

-The discography of Macedonian recording artist Elena Risteska consists of three studio albums, nineteen singles and twelve music videos.
+Macedonian recording artist Elena Risteska has been included on three studio albums, nineteen singles and twelve music videos.
 As feature artist, she has three songs.
 She debuted on the Macedonian music scene with her first album Den i Nok in 2003.
 Her first single was "Ona drugoto" and with it she won the competition "Play - Search for a new star".
-With her single "Ninanajna" she represented Macedonia in the Eurovision Song Contest 2006 and it placed the 12^{th} place in the final.
+With her single "Ninanajna" she represented Macedonia in the Eurovision Song Contest 2006 and it placed the 12th place in the final.
 Her first Serbian-language album is entitled Milioner; it was realized in year 2008.
 "Million Dollar Player" is the title of her first English-language single and it features Leroy Chambers.
 Nearly all the melodies are written by her producer Darko Dimitrov; for lyrics, she has collaborated with people like Kaliopi Bukle, Ognen Nedelkovski, Snežana Vukomanović and Aida Baraku.
 Elena is also a songwriter; her credits include "Dosta" (Enough) and "Sakam Po Dobro Da Te Pamtam" (I want to remember you for good).